 - Dice potatoes.

-- Bring to a simmering boil.
-Reduce heat, cover and simmer for 25 minutes, or until potatoes are done.
+- Add potatoes and tomatoes to the pan.
+Bring to a simmering boil.
+Reduce heat, cover, and cook for about 10-15 minutes or until potatoes are done.

 Well, there you have it.
 Our family's favorite — Pakistani Kima.
 Updated for those of you on the Autoimmune Protocol Diet.
 And now it's your favorite too (I hope :-)!)